tanahiro/px-viewport-design/README.md

 ## Upstream dependency

-The Viewport module is also an upstream dependency in this meta kit:
+The Viewport module is an upstream dependency in this meta kit:

 * [px-starter-kit-design](https://github.build.ge.com/PXd/px-starter-kit-design)